L\'evy processes on smooth manifolds with a connection: Proofs

 \begin{lemma} Let $K$ be a kernel as above.
 Then there exists a measurable function $\widetilde{k}\colon M\times M\times(0,1]\to \RR^d,$ such that for every $A\in\mathcal{B}(M),B\in \mathcal{B}(\RR^d)$ and $x\in M$.
 Moreover, for every $x\in M$ and $K(x,\d y)\d u$ almost every $(y,u)$ we have

 \end{lemma}

 \begin{proof}[Proof of Proposition~\ref{prop:constructPoissonRandomMeasure}] Lemma~\ref{lemma:kernelDisintegration} allows us to deduce as in \cite[\S 4c, Eq.~(4.41) and Prop.~4.42]{CJrepr} that we can construct a random measure $\overline{J}$ on the extended probability space, such that~\eqref{XjumpsAndJ} holds (with $\overline{J}$ taking the role of $J$) and such that the compensator measure of $\overline{J}$ is given by $ \ind(k(X_{t-},z)\neq X_{t-},\ t<\tau)\d t\nu(dz)$.
-This is almost the required random measure.
-To add the missing part, we consider on a further extended probability space an independent Poisson random measure $N$ with an intensity measure $\leb\otimes\nu$ and define a random measure
+Note that the indicator appears, since only observable jumps of $X$ are used during the construction of the random measure.
+Measure $\overline{J}$ is almost the required random measure.
+To add the missing part, consider a further extension of the probability space, which supports an independent Poisson random measure $N$ with an intensity measure $\leb\otimes\nu$, and define a random measure

 It is easy to see that its compensator measure is a non-random measure $\leb\otimes\nu$, which means that $J$ is a Poisson random measure with mean measure $\leb\otimes\nu.$ Furthermore, since added jumps (atoms) from the measure $N$ do not manifest themself as jumps of $X$, the condition~\eqref{XjumpsAndJ} still holds and this finishes the proof of proposition. \end{proof} \begin{proof}[Proof of Theorem~\ref{thm:charLevyManifolds}] Proposition~\ref{prop:constructPoissonRandomMeasure} allows us to construct a Poisson random measure $J$ and hence the associated jump process $J$ which represents jumps of $X$.
 Therefore, by Theorem~\ref{thm:uniqueLift} there exists a uniquely determined anti-development on $[0,\tau)$ induced by $X$ and $J$ and we denote it by $Y.$ The only thing left to do is to show that $Y$ can be extended past $\tau$ so that it is a \levy{} process with correct characteristics.